The Rage in Placid Lake

-The Rage in Placid Lake is a 2003 Australian film starring Ben Lee and Rose Byrne.
+The Rage in Placid Lake is a 2003 Australian comedy film written and directed by Tony McNamara and starring Ben Lee and Rose Byrne.
 It features Placid Lake (Lee), a seventeen-year-old boy who has led a suburban hippie life with his neurotic, free loving parents.
 The film documents his journey of self-discovery as he rejects his hippie roots and embraces the mundane by working for an insurance agency, much to his parents' horror.

 Plot

-Precocious, bohemian teenager Placid Lake finishes high school, but after having an existential crisis devises a plan to totally reinvent himself as a functioning member of society.
+Precocious bohemian teenager Placid Lake finishes high school, but after having an existential crisis devises a plan to totally reinvent himself as a functioning member of society.
 With a few weeks spent reading a library of self-help manuals, Lake gets a haircut, buys a bespoke suit, and finds a white collar job at an insurance agency.
-Lake has a smart friend Gemma (Rose Byrne) who tries to talk him out of his newly-found economic rationalism.
+Lake has a smart friend Gemma (Rose Byrne) who tries to talk him out of his newly found economic rationalism.

 Lake is adamant about becoming an acceptable member of society and ignores the signs of disapproval from his parents and best friend.
 Yet, by continuing his venture to normality, Lake struggles with what to say, think, and wear due to his insecurity and neurosis.
 Lake realizes that living to society's standards does not satisfy him as much as he had hoped.
 Eventually, this causes him to revert to his original personality and become content with who he is.